crosscompute/crosscompute-docs/docs/automation-framework/script.md

   - folder: tests/integers
   - folder: tests/floats

-# script configuration
+# scripts configuration
-script:
+# - path to your script, relative to the script folder
+# - command to use to run your script, if path is not specified

-  # folder where your script should run
+# - folder where your script should run
+scripts:
+  - path: run.py
     folder: .

-  # command to use to run your script
-  command: python run.py
 ```